 When I was in college many decades ago, I used to contemplate thoughts of infinity and the results of dividing by zero.
 A physics professor once told me not to think about those things because it would drive me insane.

 I didn't listen to him, and I spent the rest of my life studying scientific and philosophical essays by scholars on the subject.

 You might think there's nothing to it, but "nothing" is quite enormous.
-It makes up the total of everything that is nonexistent, which is the emptiness within all matter.
+It makes up the total of everything that is nonexistent.

 What Is Nonexistence?

 According to Merriam-Webster's dictionary, nonexistence is the negation of being.

 There are several ways to refer to it:

 All of these relate to the idea of nonexistence.
 There is more of this "nothingness" than these simple terms.
 When we try to understand nothingness mathematically, we get into an entirely new philosophy that leaves us confused.

 What Is the Concept of Nothingness?